mohitisrani/donation-analytics/README.md

 This is the documentation on how to run the donation analytics.
 The backend program is written with `Python v3.6`.

 Fundatmental scientific computing [package](#install) will be required to install if not already in the system.
-Other basic modules this program uses are [re](https://docs.python.org/3.4/library/re.html), [sys](https://docs.python.org/2/library/sys.html)and [datetime](https://docs.python.org/2/library/datetime.html)
+Other basic modules this program uses are [re](https://docs.python.org/3.4/library/re.html), [sys](https://docs.python.org/2/library/sys.html) and [datetime](https://docs.python.org/2/library/datetime.html)

 ## Table of Contents